Charles F. Born

-Biography
+Early life and education

 Born was born in Racine, Wisconsin, to Frank and Martha (née: Madera) Born.
 His father was born in Germany, and was a city of Racine fireman.
-He had two younger brothers, Captain Howard and Admiral Arthur Born, who were naval officers, and a younger sister, Grace.
+He had two younger brothers, Captain Howard and Admiral Arthur S. Born, who were naval officers, and a younger sister, Grace.
 He graduated from St. John's Military Academy in 1924, where he was chosen as honor graduate, and West Point in 1928.
 On May 4, 1949, in Arlington, Virginia, he married the former Miss Eleanor Mae Moller.
-He died on May 24, 1979, in Phoenix, Arizona and was laid to rest at West Point Cemetery.
+He died on May 24, 1979, in Phoenix, Arizona, and was buried in West Point Cemetery.

 With his first wife, Florence née: Fountain, he had 3 children; Charles Jr., JoAnne, and Charlotte.
 His brothers are buried in Arlington National Cemetery.

 United States Military Academy

 Born graduated from the United States Military Academy in 1928.
 While there, he was an All-American member of the Army Black Knights football and lacrosse team.
 He was also a member of the ice hockey team.
 He was selected as a first-team end by the All-America Board for the 1925 College Football All-America Team.
 He was also named a second-team All-American by the Associated Press.

-He died on May 24, 1979, in Phoenix, Arizona, and was buried in West Point Cemetery.
+During the 1926 football season, the 6 ft tall Born weighed 172 lbs and played left guard.
+After Army defeated the Yale Bulldogs in 1926, Yale coach Tad Jones hailed Born as one of the greatest ends he had ever witnessed play football.
+In the highly-publicized 1926 Army–Navy game, attention was given to the fact that Born and his brother Arthur were playing for the opposing military academy teams (with Arthur playing for Navy).